biso-no/Functions-monorepo/packages/twentyfour/README.md

 ## ⚠️ Important Notes

-- API calls are rate-limited
 - Some operations require specific user permissions in 24SevenOffice
-- Keep track of API usage for billing purposes
 - Implement proper error handling for API responses

 ## 🤝 Contributing